By Paul Taylor

 I think it’s possible that concealers could, in some way, contribute to the hair loss process.
 That’s because, if someone were to use a concealer all the time, this might mean they're less likely to really focus on what’s actually causing their hair loss and then do something about it.
 Hair loss is a progressive condition, don’t ignore it!

 So, rather than messing around with concealer products, I think it’s far better to spend your time and effort really getting to grips with your hair loss instead.
-My own methods to stop hair loss and promote hair regrowth have been hugely successful for many men and women, and involve techniques which act on the scalp directly.
+The method I used to stop hair loss and promote hair regrowth has been hugely successful for many men and women, and involves techniques which act on the scalp directly.
 They don’t simply cover up your hair loss and hide the truth about your condition.

 On the official website, a demonstration video shows both the "main" Mane hair spray being used, and afterwards, the second spray as well (to seal the fibers onto the hair).
 Both sprays appeared to be so powerful that the force of them almost seemed to spray away the patient's hair!
 And it also looked like such spraying could easily get the product into your eyes, ears and face.